sarroutbi/killercoda-scenarios/tang-operator/configure-tang-operator.md

-Install operator-sdk via next command:
+Configure tang-operator via next command:
 `kubectl apply -f minimal-keyretrieve/`{{execute}}

 Once operator has been configured, deployed services can be observed with next command: